YottaDB/YDBDoc/AdminOpsGuide/compilingicu.rst

 **Installation Instructions**

-Ensure that system environment variable PATH includes the location of all the compilers mentioned above.
+Ensure that the system environment variable PATH includes the location of all the compilers mentioned above.

 Set the environment variable OBJECT_MODE to 64.